hyperledger/aries-endorser-service/README.md

 Endorsement requests will be auto-endorsed if the `ENDORSER_AUTO_ENDORSE_REQUESTS` setting is `true` *or* if the `endorse_status` is set to `AutoEndorse` on the connection.
 So, if manual endorsements are desired, `ENDORSER_AUTO_ENDORSE_REQUESTS` should be set to `false` *and* each connection should be set to `ManualEndorse` (which is the default).

+### Granular Configuration of Auto Endorsement

+Auto endorsement of transactions can be configured via the `/allow/*` endpoints

+Each endpoint supports a `GET`, `POST` and `DELETE` for listing the allowed automatically endorsable transactions, adding new transaction to be automatically endorsed, and delete transactions.

+Any requests using the `POST` method supports using "*" to indicate a wild card.
+For example sending:

 ## Testing - Integration tests using Behave